IA-Asso.fr — French Associations Registry

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description says 'Useful for understanding the French associative landscape,' implying when to use it.
-However, it does not explicitly state when not to use it or suggest alternatives like get_department_stats for detailed regional data.
+The description includes 'Useful for understanding the French associative landscape,' which implies when to use this tool.
+While it does not explicitly state when not to use it or name alternatives, the context from sibling tools provides differentiation.
+The guidance is clear but could be more explicit.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.